Follow the pathway by clicking on the steps below to access and manage your services:

 You can ask your service provider for a copy of the Charter of Rights and Responsibilities for Home Care and the Home Care Standards.
 These documents list what is expected of Australian Government-funded home support aged care service providers.

 Read more about your rights and responsibilities in home care.

 If you are concerned about the care or service you are receiving, you have the right to raise your concern or complaint without it affecting your care and services.
 You are encouraged to raise the issue with your service provider in the first instance as it may be something that can be easily resolved.

 Your service provider can tell you how to make a complaint through their internal complaints handling process.
-If the complaint can’t be resolved by the service provider, or you don’t feel comfortable raising your concern with them, you can raise your concern with the Aged Care Complaints Commissioner.
+If the complaint can’t be resolved by the service provider, or you don’t feel comfortable raising your concern with them, you can raise your concern with the Aged Care Quality and Safety Commission.